smarts-project/smarts-project.github.io/_pages/main-page.md

 ## The Competition

-Autonomous Driving (AD) is the next frontier of artificial intelligence and machine learning.
-Intending to further research in AD, we invite you to participate in a competition organised by Huawei Technologies Ltd. in autonomous decision making.
+Autonomous driving (AD) is the next frontier of artificial intelligence and machine learning.
+Intending to further research in AD, we invite you to participate in an autonomous driving competition organised by Huawei Technologies Ltd. and academic collaborators.

-The goal for the agent is to drive as quickly and safely as possible from the start to destination amid background traffic.
-Scenarios are created from real-world data and represent many typical driving tasks, including cruising, merging, overtaking, unprotected left turns, turns at unsignalized intersections, and following another vehicle.
+This competition seeks to advance development of autonomous driving agents.
+We selecte that can drive as quickly and safely as possible from the start to destination amid background traffic.
+Scenarios are created from real-world data and represent many typical driving tasks, including cruising, merging, overtaking, cut-ins, unprotected left turns and turns at unsignalized intersections.

+### Competition tracks
 There are two tracks in the competition.

-**Track 1**: The participants are free to use any method and training data they like to develop their solutions.
+**Track 1**: The participants may use *any* method and training data to develop their solutions.

-**Track 2**: The partcipants are only allowed to train their methods on the offline datasets.

 **Bonus task**: Track 1 includes a *fast adaptation task*.
 The goal is to learn from a small sample of new tasks.
 To test this, the submissions that selected to participate in this task will be trained on a small unseen dataset.

+**Track 2**: The partcipants are only allowed to train their methods on the *offline datasets*.

 Winners in each track will receive cash prizes and will get a chance to present their innovative solutions during the virtual ceremony.

-Let’s get these cars moving!
+### Scenarios

+### Data

+### Evaluation metrics

 [Return to top](#the-competition)

 ## Competition Timeline
-The NeurIPS 2022 Driving SMARTS competition is a programming competition organised by Huawei Noah's Ark Lab.
-You pick your team to work together, and we pick a competition in the field of Artificial Intelligence for you to solve.
+The NeurIPS 2022 Driving SMARTS competition is a programming competition organised by Huawei Noah's Ark Lab with a number of academic collaborators from Canadian universities.

-Are you up for the challenge?
+* Early July, 2022: registration opens.

-Aug.
+* Aug.
 1, 2022: competition opens.
 * Nov.
 1, 2022: competition closes at 11:59pm Pacific Time.
 * Nov.
-5, 2022: finalists will be announced and will be asked to submit their code.
+5, 2022: finalists will be announced and will be asked to submit their code and models for evaluation.
 * Nov.
 20, 2022: winning teams announced.
-* Nov.
-20, 2022: winning teams are invited to submit a short report of their proposed approach.
-The final rank of the winning teams will be determined by the Academic Committee based on the leaderboard scores from automated evaluation and the techinical merits of their solutions.

 [Return to top](#the-competition)